01 – PITCH DECK COVER SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 Pitch Deck Cover Slide – What’s Your Story?

-When you follow this guide, your Cover slide will be a great start to a successful presentation!
+When you follow this guide, your cover slide will be a great start to a successful presentation!

 Presentation: We Can Read or Listen – Not Both!

-Most of us humans can either “Read” or “Listen,” but cannot do both at the same time.
-Your Pitch Deck slide presentation exists to support “the story” you are going to be telling your audience.
-Does your Investor Pitch Deck has a lot of words, charts with numbers, or distracting images?
-Then your audience is going to switch their brain into “reading mode” and out of “listening mode.”
-As soon as that happens, you’ve lost your audience and will struggle to get them back to listening to YOU!
-To avoid this, use mostly images and as few words as possible, usually in bullet form.
-So absolutely, positively NO SENTENCES!
+Most humans can “read” or “listen,” but we cannot do both simultaneously.
+Your Pitch Deck slide presentation exists to support “the story” you will be telling your audience.
+Does your investor pitch deck have a lot of words, charts with numbers, or distracting images?
+Then, your audience will switch their brains into “reading mode” and out of “listening mode.”
+As soon as that happens, you’ve lost your audience and will struggle to get them back to listening to you!
+To avoid this, use primarily images and as few words as possible, usually in bullet form.
+So absolutely, positively, no sentences!

 Conclusion